The 8 Best Exercises for Lower Abs

 Full Plank Passé Twist

 Engage those hard-to-target obliques with this dynamic twist on the traditional plank.
+(Then head over here for more of the best obliques exercises.)

 How to do it: Begin in a full plank position with feet together.
 Bend right knee across to the left as you slide right foot up to the inside of left knee into a passé position (your hips should turn to the left and you'll pivot slightly on the ball of your left foot).
 Slide right leg back to starting position and then repeat to the left.
 That's 1 rep. Do up to 3 sets of 10 reps.